Marcel's Blog

 Now that you read that, I found a cool table for fast comparing between these file system technologies: NTFS5 vs NTFS vs exFAT vs FAT32 vs FAT16 vs FAT12

-One Response to “Choosing a file system for your USB flashdrive”
+One thought on “Choosing a file system for your USB flashdrive